-The Company records an allowance for the estimated amount of future warranty or recall costs when the related revenue is recognized, primarily based on historical experience of identified warranty claims.
-The Company is fully self-insured for product warranty and recall costs.
-Historical warranty costs have been within expectations; however, there can be no assurance that future warranty costs will not exceed historical amounts or that using new technologies such as those used in LED products may not generate unexpected costs.
-If actual future warranty or recall costs exceed historical amounts, additional allowances may be required, which could have a material adverse impact on the Company's results of operations and cash flow.
+The Company records an allowance for the estimated amount of future warranty costs when the related revenue is recognized.
+Estimated future warranty costs are primarily based on historical experience of identified warranty claims.
+The Company is fully self-insured for product warranty costs.
+Historical warranty costs have been within expectations; and the Company expects that historical activity will continue to be the best indicator of future warranty costs.
+There can be no assurance that future warranty costs will not exceed historical amounts or that incorporating new technologies, such as LED components into products, may not generate unexpected costs.
+Estimated costs related to product recalls based on a formal campaign soliciting repair or return of that product are accrued when they are deemed to be probable and can be reasonably estimated.
+If actual future warranty or recall costs exceed recorded amounts, additional allowances may be required, which could have a material adverse impact on the Company's results of operations and cash flow.